WSHM-LD

 WSHM-LD (channel 33) is a low-power television station in Springfield, Massachusetts, United States, affiliated with CBS.
 It is owned by Gray Media alongside ABC/Fox/MyNetworkTV affiliate WGGB-TV (channel 40).
 The two stations share studios on Liberty Street in Springfield; WSHM-LD's transmitter is located on Mount Tom in Holyoke.

-Although considered a separate station in its own right, WSHM-LD is actually operated as a semi-satellite of WFSB (channel 3) in Hartford–New Haven, Connecticut.
+Although considered a separate station in its own right, WSHM-LD is operated as a semi-satellite of WFSB (channel 3) in Hartford–New Haven, Connecticut.
 WSHM-LD clears all network programming as provided through its parent station, but airs a separate lineup of syndicated programming, as well as separate commercial inserts and its own legal identifications.
 Master control and some internal operations are based at WFSB's studios on Denise D'Ascenzo Way in Rocky Hill, Connecticut.